 Key Takeaways

-The Biggest Factors That Affect Taxes in a Sale
+What Are the Biggest Factors That Affect Taxes in a Business Sale?

 Asset Sale vs. Stock Sale

-The sale of a business can be classified in one of two ways: an asset sale or a stock sale.
-An asset sale involves selling the assets of the company, while a stock sale is the sale of the company stock to an acquirer.
+A business sale can be classified in one of two ways: an asset sale or a stock sale.
+An asset sale involves selling the assets of the company.
+A stock sale is the sale of company stock to an acquirer.
 Buyers often want to purchase assets because that offers them significant tax advantages.

 As business assets are sold individually, some may generate ordinary income instead of a capital gain.
-The concern around ordinary income is that it is taxed at higher rates than capital gains.
+Ordinary income is taxed at higher rates than capital gains, which is why this distinction matters.

-Depreciation recapture presents a particularly painful aspect of asset sales.
+Depreciation recapture is another painful aspect of asset sales.
 If you have claimed depreciation deductions on equipment, vehicles, or real property over the years, a portion of your gain on these assets will be recaptured and taxed as ordinary income.
 This recapture often comes as an unwelcome surprise to sellers who have not planned adequately, significantly eroding their expected after-tax proceeds.

-One more consideration worth knowing: In some cases, such as a “338 transaction” named for the Internal Revenue Code section that covers it, a transaction may be structured as a stock sale legally but treated as an asset sale for tax purposes.
+One more consideration worth knowing: in some cases, such as a “338 transaction” (named for the Internal Revenue Code section that covers it), a deal may be structured as a stock sale legally but treated as an asset sale for tax purposes.
 This hybrid approach is sometimes used when the buyer wants depreciation benefits but a clean legal transfer.
-Understanding these nuances before you negotiate is critical.
+Understanding these nuances before you negotiate is critical, especially if you are also weighing strategies covered in our guide to tax planning for high income earners.

 Payment Structure: Lump Sum vs. Installment Sale